-Basic Priest Tips
+Beginner Priest Tips

 Turn 1 Northshire Cleric is generally a bad idea.
 This card can get you tremendous card advantage, and unless you are against a Hunter or an aggressive deck, you’ll likely want to hold onto the card until you can get at least one draw.
 You will generally want to target your minions with your Hero Power, keeping them alive and maintaining board control is crucial to your success as a Priest.

-Basic and Free Priest Decks
+Beginner Priest Decks